Connect with others who understand.

 Key Takeaways

-• Catatonic schizophrenia is no longer considered a separate diagnosis, but rather catatonia is now recognized as a group of symptoms that can occur alongside schizophrenia or other conditions.
+• Catatonic schizophrenia is no longer considered a separate diagnosis since 2013, and is now understood as schizophrenia with catatonic features, where catatonia appears as a group of unusual movement or behavior symptoms that can occur alongside schizophrenia.

 • View full summary